 Our experiences shape how we view the world, including our scientific understanding of it.
-So what happens when two improv comedy troupes – one made up of self-proclaimed science nerds and scientists, and the other an all-female identifying group from Washington Improv Theater – interpret the same audience suggestions?
+So what happened when two improv comedy troupes – one made up of self-proclaimed science nerds and scientists, and the other an all-female identifying group from Washington Improv Theater – interpret the same audience suggestions?
 A night of comedy!

 LabX took our Night Lab program out into Washington, D.C. and hosted the event at Smith Public Trust, a favorite local hangout in the Brookland neighborhood.
 The science-themed improv battle royale featured local D.C. improv groups The Hypothesis and Hellcat.